Curriculum Management System (Akari)

 - Process automation and improvement

-- Piloting the generation of reports against professional competencies and professional accreditation elements
+- Mapping and reporting against professional competencies and professional accreditation elements